nstrayer/datadrivencv/README.md

 The package aims to bootstrap you to a working data-driven CV pipeline.
 Serving as a jumping off point for you to build your own custom CV, you may at first want to leave it as is and then slowly tweak things to keep it fresh.
-You have all the code, so you can\!
+You have all the code, so you can!

 # Using it